 Did you know….turkeys and chickens have 2 spots on their back with the most tender and flavourful (in my humble opinion) dark meat?
 They hide in an indent in the bone, in the lower part near the thigh and are called the oyster.
 I sneak one before anyone else gets it, usually during carving.
 I probably shouldn’t have given that secret away.

-I could write the recipe for Turkey Noodle Soup like my grandmother did for her butter tarts.
-Some of this, a bit of that.
+My grandmother’s recipes were written like this: some of this, a bit of that.
 But I’ll try to be a little more specific.

 Basically you put your turkey carcass in a big pot and add cold water.
 Don’t worry if part of the turkey sticks out above the water, it will break down as it simmers.
 Use about 10-12 cups of water, give or take depending on the size of the turkey.
 Bring the water to a boil, then reduce and let it simmer away for at least 3 hours, pressing the carcass down once in a while to ensure it breaks down and stays under the water.
 Cover the pot but make sure the vent is open or the lid is slightly askew.
 Meaning not tight.
 That’s so the steam can escape so the broth will reduce and become more flavourful.
 Adding a bay leaf to simmering broths adds a depth of flavour.

 If you have a double boiler type of large pot you can use that and simply lift out the carcass to cool, leaving behind the strained broth.
 Otherwise, pour everything into a second large pot fitted with a strainer and let the meat cool.

 Then pick out as much meat as you can.
 If you find an oyster and no one is looking, eat it.
 It’s too good to be lost in the soup.
 You want about 3 cups of meat.
 Or more.